-After Sunday School, we all meet together (from 1st Grade age on up) in the auditorium for worship at 10:55 a.m., and again at 6:00 p.m. on Sunday evening.
+After Sunday School, we all meet together (from 1st Grade age on up) in the auditorium for worship at 11 a.m.
 Kindergarten and younger children make their connections in age specific classes for Sunday School and continue to learn during worship time in the Children’s wing with adult volunteers in Extended Teaching Care (“ETC”).
-If you are looking for a discipleship class where you can expect to dig a little deeper into the Word of God, we encourage you to check out our classes for all ages that take place at 5:00 p.m. on Sundays.
+During morning worship after the singing, children may choose to go to Children’s Church in the Fellowship Hall.
+Adults and youth also meet Sunday evening at 6:00 p.m. for Bible Study.

 For those who want to become more active, there are several opportunities for service.
-Our volunteer choir practices on Wednesday evenings at 7:00 p.m., and participates in worship service at 10:55 a.m. under the leadership of our Music Director.
-Praise Team volunteers also assist during Sunday morning worship by leading in music.
+Our volunteer choir practices on Wednesday evenings at 7:00 p.m., and participates in worship service at 11 a.m. under the leadership of our Music Director.
 If you really have a knack for “plugging in,” you might find yourself on the Audio/Visual team by volunteering in the Sound Booth as needed.